Manju-Veerla/Spring_Microservices/README.md

 # Microservices Architecture with Spring Cloud and Kubernetes

 This project demonstrates a microservices architecture using Spring Cloud, Eureka Service Discovery, and Kubernetes.
-It includes multiple microservices that communicate with each other to provide a complete application.
+It includes multiple microservices that communicate with each other to provide a complete application with JWT-based authentication.

 ## Architecture Overview